MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/process-tabular-model-partitions-ssas-tabular.md

 # Process tabular model partitions

 [!INCLUDE[ssas-appliesto-sqlas-all-aas-pbip](../includes/ssas-appliesto-sqlas-all-aas-pbip.md)]

 Partitions divide a table into logical parts.
 Each partition can then be processed (Refreshed) independent of other partitions.
-The tasks in this topic describe how to process partitions in a model database by using the **Process Partitions** dialog box in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)].
+The tasks in this article describe how to process partitions in a model database by using the **Process Partitions** dialog box in [!INCLUDE[ssManStudioFull](../includes/ssmanstudiofull-md.md)].

 ## To process a partition